Your Baby's Growth: 7 Months

 Should I Be Concerned?

 Is my baby big enough?
-Is my child destined to be tall or short?
+Is my child going to be tall or short?
 Parents often worry about growth and may compare a baby with siblings and peers.
 It's important to remember that kids come in a wide range of shapes and sizes.

-Growth depends on many factors, including:
+Growth depends on many things, including:

 - genes passed on by the parents (kids tend to resemble their parents in height)